 - provide leading-edge professional development in women’s health physical therapy

 During the year-long program, residents will learn to provide patient and family-centered care through a comprehensive, well-rounded education within a 1,100 bed tertiary, teaching and research hospital.
 The program includes clinical work, a didactic component, research, and community outreach opportunities.

-The program provides approximately 35 hours of clinical care weekly alongside 1:1 mentoring faculty expert.
+The program provides approximately 30 hours of clinical care and 10 hours of 1:1 mentoring with a faculty expert.

 The resident will work with patients of all ages in Beaumont’s outpatient pediatric and adult settings, and the Women’s Urology Center.

 Residents will also have exposure to acute care diagnoses, including: